Stockton Beach 4wd Track is a scenic journey seaside in Australia

 The trail runs across the gorgeous Stockton sand dunes on Australia’s East coast.
 The dunes are enormous, very steep and quite thrilling.
 Be careful when navigating across the dunes as some may be quite steep.
 Some are up to 30 metres high.
 Remember to keep a reasonable distance away from vehicles that are attempting to climb a dune.
 Keep your vehicle on the waterfront at all times.
 Remember to deflate tyres before entering the beach.
 You will need a permit to enter Stockton Beach.

-The dunes are enormous, very steep and quite thrilling.
-Some are up to 30 metres high.
-At high tide, sections of the beach may be impassable, plan your trip to travel at low tide.
+It can get busy during summers and holidays.
+At high tide, sections of the beach may be impassable, so plan your trip to travel at low tide.
 It is recommended you do not drive on the beach 2 hours before and after high tide.
 Driving on low tide offers more options, the sand is harder closer to the waters edge and makes driving a lot easier and safer.
 Avoid sharp turns and sudden braking.
 You should never embark onto a beach drive without your own air compressor.
 Never come up behind a vehicle climbing a dune.
 Always drive straight down the dunes, driving at an angle may cause your vehicle to roll over.
 The track can be closed anytime due to hazardous conditions caused by recent storms.